shinhn/shinhn/README.md

 ## 👋 Hello, World!
-I'm **server developer** using Spring.🌱
+I'm **server developer** using 🌱 Spring.
 If you want to know more about me, Click the Notion below
 <a href="https://silly-line-61b.notion.site/130d829a3e8c4c8784b5ea8576743866">
   <img src="https://img.shields.io/badge/Notion-000000?style=for-the-badge&logo=Notion&logoColor=white">
 </a>